Melanie Spence – President

 Gavin Oxman – Assistant Treasurer

-Gavin Oxman currently works as a Product Planner for Microsoft Corporation, and has over 10 years experience in the fields of technology and international development.
+Gavin Oxman currently works as a Product Manager for Smartsheet.com and has over 10 years experience in the fields of technology and international development.
 He was a Peace Corps volunteer in Sokode, Togo from 2003 – 2005, where he led several business education and microfinance initiatives.
-Gavin has also worked for Deloitte Consulting for five years where he specialized in technology strategy projects for telecom and financial services organizations.
-Gavin has a Bachelor of Science and Engineering from Princeton University, a Masters of Business Administration from The Wharton School, and a Masters in International Studies from the Lauder Institute at the University of Pennsylvania.
+Gavin has also worked for Microsoft and Deloitte Consulting in various roles focused on product development and technology strategy.
+Gavin is a graduate of Princeton University, where he obtained a BSE, and the University of Pennsylvania, where he obtained an MBA from the Wharton School and an MA from the School of Arts and Sciences.
+He is a Fellow of the Lauder Institute Global MBA program and an alumnus of the French international program.
 While at Wharton, Gavin led an international volunteer project in Benin and wrote his Master’s thesis on the development of information and communications technologies (ICT) in Rwanda.

 Jonathan Lascher joined Hope Through Health in 2006 as a Peace Corps community health volunteer where he supervised the creation of the Association Espoir pour Demain (AED) satellite in his village of Kandé.
 During his time in Togo, he was the director of Club Espoir, a monthly program for orphans and vulnerable children enrolled in AED services, as well as a national coordinator for Camp Espoir.
 After graduating from The George Washington University in 2005 with a BA in International Affairs and a concentration in African Studies, Jonathan spent a year at the United Nations World Food Programme working to secure increased international funding for nutrition interventions for people living with HIV/AIDS.